Great storytelling is one of the most powerful ways of communicating your message with impact in the workplace today.

 – Are too long – There’s nothing worse than listening to a long, boring story.

 – Lack emotion – They don’t make your audience feel something.

-The key elements of great story telling at work today
+Here are the key elements of great story telling at work today:

 Set an intention